SantoshSingh1707/Comment-Toxicity/README.md

 # Comment Toxicity Detection

-A Machine Learning project that detects whether a given text comment is **toxic or non-toxic** using Natural Language Processing (NLP) techniques.
+A Machine Learning project that detects whether a given text comment is **hate speech, insults, and threat** using Natural Language Processing (NLP) techniques.
 This project aims to help identify harmful or abusive language in online discussions.

 ---